tweedegolf/async-inspect/docs/Architecture.md

 comments at the top of most files.

 ## Overview
-Embassy inspect consists of a library called `embassy_inspect` implementing the parsing of the debug data, parsing of the raw bytes from the target and displaying all this information in a TUI.
+Inspect-embassy consists of a library called `inspect_embassy` implementing the parsing of the debug data, parsing of the raw bytes from the target and displaying all this information in a TUI.
 And of multiple backend implementations implementing the interaction with the user, raw terminal and the target.

-`embassy_inspect`'s entry point is the `EmbassyInspector` struct.
+`inspect_embassy`'s entry point is the `EmbassyInspector` struct.
 Backend's create an instance of this struct giving it a [`ratatui::backend::Backend`](https://docs.rs/ratatui/latest/ratatui/backend/trait.Backend.html) and start the event loop.
 Events are parsed by the backend and given to the `EmbassyInspector` via